TomesGmbH/legal-docs/idana-app/privacy-policy/en-US.md

 ## Data protection policy for the Idana app (desktop app and patient app)

-Date: 2018-22-08
+Date: 2018-11-08

 ## Summary

-Idana is offered **by Tomes GmbH** as **Software-as-a-Service** and is used for the collection and documentation of **medical questionnaires**, especially for the collection of medical history.
+Idana is offered by Tomes GmbH as Software-as-a-Service and is used for the collection and documentation of medical questionnaires, especially for the collection of medical history.

-With the ***Idana Safe Cloud***, Tomes GmbH offers the customer (practice or clinic) a **secure infrastructure for storing patient data**.
+With the Idana Cloud, Tomes GmbH offers the customer (practice or clinic) a secure infrastructure for storing patient data.
 The aim is to offer customers the lowest possible risk of downtime/loss and, at the same time, availability regardless of location.
-For EU customers, the *Idana Safe Cloud* is operated at data centers within the European Union.
+For EU customers, the Idana Cloud is operated at data centers within the European Union.

-Idana **maintains medical confidentiality** and ensures that only the customer can read the data provided by his patients.
-This is realized by encrypting the patient's answers using hybrid encryption algorithms before they are transferred to the *Idana Safe Cloud*. **Only the customer has the key required for decryption** - in the form of a freely assigned PIN that is not transmitted at any time.
-Only encrypted patient data is transferred to and retrieved from the *Idana Safe Cloud*.
+Idana maintains medical confidentiality and ensures that only the customer can read the data provided by his patients.
+This is realized by encrypting the patient's answers using hybrid encryption algorithms before they are transferred to the Idana Cloud.
+Only the customer has the key required for decryption - in the form of a freely assigned PIN that is not transmitted at any time.
+Only encrypted patient data is transferred to and retrieved from the Idana Cloud.

 At no time is unencrypted patient data stored on Tomes GmbH servers - except as directed by the customer when using the Idana Email Service.
-Neither Tomes GmbH nor its contractors (i.e. data center operators) can make encrypted patient data legible.**Tomes GmbH does not know the content of the encrypted data packages nor the name of any patient whom they belong to.** This guarantees that Tomes GmbH does not have access to personal patient data.
-From Tomes GmbH's point of view, the encrypted patient data are regarded as anonymous data, since there is no (legal) way to establish a personal reference. **Tomes GmbH therefore also does not act as an data processor.**
+Neither Tomes GmbH nor its contractors (i.e. data center operators) can make encrypted patient data legible.Tomes GmbH does not know the content of the encrypted data packages nor the name of any patient whom they belong to.
+This guarantees that Tomes GmbH does not have access to personal patient data.
+From Tomes GmbH's point of view, the encrypted patient data are regarded as anonymous data, since there is no (legal) way to establish a personal reference.
+Tomes GmbH therefore also does not act as an data processor.

-The encrypted patient data in the *Idana Safe Cloud* is **protected by various security systems**.
+The encrypted patient data in the Idana Cloud is protected by various security systems.
 They can only be retrieved after successful authentication in the system with user e-mail and user password.
 The data is additionally encrypted on the server side and backups are automatically created.

-The customer can **optionally install *Idana Local*** as an extension.
-New data records (i.e. completed questionnaires) are moved directly into a **database operated on the customer's own servers** and then deleted from the *Idana Safe Cloud*.
-As long as *Idana Local* is connected to the *Idana Safe Cloud*, new records can be made available immediately and are usually stored in the *Idana Safe Cloud* for no longer than one second.
+The customer can optionally install Idana Local as an extension.
+New data records (i.e. completed questionnaires) are moved directly into a database operated on the customer's own servers and then deleted from the Idana Cloud.
+As long as Idana Local is connected to the Idana Cloud, new records can be made available immediately and are usually stored in the Idana Cloud for no longer than one second.

-The **Idana E-Mail-Service** offers the possibility to send the patient an automated e-mail with instructions for starting the questionnaire.
-Name, date of birth, gender, e-mail, patient ID as well as the selected questionnaires and language plus an optional message to the patient is sent to the Idana server to send the e-mail to the patient. **After the e-mail is sent, all data is deleted immediately** - for details see section 3.3.
+The Idana E-Mail-Service offers the possibility to send the patient an automated e-mail with instructions for starting the questionnaire.
+Name, date of birth, gender, e-mail, patient ID as well as the selected questionnaires and language plus an optional message to the patient is sent to the Idana server to send the e-mail to the patient.
+After the e-mail is sent, all data is deleted immediately - for details see section 3.3.

-Tomes GmbH stores and processes **personal data about the customer**.
-This includes the **registration data** (see Section 3.1) and **payment data** (see Section 3.2).
-Usage data (see section 3.4) are stored for security reasons during registration and login (IP address, time) and at the start of a new survey (time, selected questionnaires). **No usage data is stored in the patient app.**
+Tomes GmbH stores and processes personal data about the customer.
+This includes the registration data (see Section 3.1) and payment data (see Section 3.2).
+Usage data (see section 3.4) are stored for security reasons during registration and login (IP address, time) and at the start of a new survey (time, selected questionnaires).
+No usage data is stored in the patient app.

-All Internet communication between users, Idana servers and e-mail services is handled exclusively via **encrypted HTTPS channels** and thus offers eavesdropping protection.
+All Internet communication between users, Idana servers and e-mail services is handled exclusively via encrypted HTTPS channels and thus offers eavesdropping protection.

-## Complete data protection policy
+## Detailed data protection policy

 ### 1\.
 Information about the collection of personal data and provider identification